 On November 9, 2007, the Company was served with an action entitled Sheneica Nunn, et al. v.
 Dollar General Corporation, et al. (Circuit Court for Dane County, Wisconsin, Case No. 07CV4178) in which the plaintiff, on behalf of herself and a putative class of African-American applicants, alleges that the Company's criminal background check process disparately impacts African-Americans in violation of Title VII of the Civil Rights Act of 1964, as amended, and the Wisconsin Fair Employment Act.
-The Company has removed the case to federal court, and it currently is pending in the United States District Court for the Western District of Wisconsin statute.
+The Company has removed the case to federal court, and it currently is pending in the United States District Court for the Western District of Wisconsin.
+At this time, it is not possible to predict whether the court will permit this action to proceed as a class under either Title VII or the Wisconsin statute.
 However, the Company believes that this action is not appropriate for class treatment and that the Company's background check policies and practices comply with both federal and state law.
 The Company plans to vigorously defend this action; however, no assurances can be given that the Company will be successful in the defense on the merits or otherwise, and, if it is not successful, the resolution of this action could have a material adverse effect on the Company's financial statements as a whole.

 On September 8, 2005, the Company received a request for information from the Environmental Protection Agency (EPA) with respect to Krazy String, a product that was offered for sale in the Company's stores.
 The EPA asserted that Krazy String contained an aerosol that included an ozone depleting substance in violation of the Clean Air Act.
 On July 12, 2006, the Company agreed to an Administrative Compliance Order requiring the destruction of the Krazy String remaining in inventory.
 After advising the Company that it was considering imposing a penalty in connection with Krazy String, on February 5, 2007 the EPA proposed a penalty of approximately \$800,000.
-The Company believed that amount to be excessive under applicable EPA policies.
+The Company believed that amount to be excessive under applicable

+EPA policies.
 After additional discussions with the EPA, the Company and the EPA agreed on January 17, 2008 to resolve this matter through the Company's payment of a \$155,826 penalty.
 The Company paid this penalty in the fourth quarter of fiscal 2007 and has received full reimbursement from the product vendor.